 3. Leverage Artificial Intelligence to Accelerate Modeling

 Manual selection of variables into Marketing Mix models is not by any means a process that can be scaled and performed indefinitely.
 The changing dynamics of Media and Marketing in general means we have to test tens of thousands of different variables to build a model as robust and accurate as possible.
-Such a level of sophistication makes it very hard to run MMM projects manually without sacrificing efficiency and time.
+Such a level of sophistication makes it very hard to run Marketing Mix Modeling projects manually without sacrificing efficiency and time.

 Even though manual modeling allows the analyst creating the model to have full control over the inclusion or exclusion of specific variables, this approach remains time-consuming and requires high skilled modelers to manipulate it efficiently.
 Therefore, auto-modeling is the perfect alternative in terms of efficiency and time saved.

 Automatic modeling is generally based on genetic algorithms powered by AI that would test various combinations to provide the best combination of variables to build a model.
 The genetic algorithm reflects the process of natural selection in its workings.
 It selects the finest variables that would best fit the equation by optimizing a predefined objective function (e.g., a combination of standard error, R square, VIF…).

 The juiciest part of any Marketing Mix Modeling project is the insight and recommendations delivery.
 Automated Modeling can be leveraged to create models that are sound statistically and commercially.
 However, these models need to be deployed to produce actionable insight on how to optimize media and marketing going forward.